Karate Classes for Beginners

 Sensei Dave Henshall will focus on Eiku (oar), the history of how the oar was used, made, and wielded as a weapon.
 Sensei Henshall, 4th dan ShitSo-Ryu has studied traditional weapons with Sensei Dometrich for more than 25 years.

 Not a Beginner?

-Karate classes are specifically designed for Green, Brown, and Black Belts and are offered 4 times a week.
-If you have previous experience and want to observe or join these higher rank classes, please call about the schedule or drop in to watch.
+Karate classes — specifically designed for Green, Brown, and Black Belts — are offered 4 times a week.
+If you have previous experience and want to observe or join these higher rank classes, please call 919-844-5555 about the schedule or drop in to watch.
 Our dojo is always open to guests.

 Examinations are given by the instructors to students after training 24 sessions.
 This is usually 12 weeks (three months) for a student who attends classes twice a week.
 We celebrate each student’s progress as a group, and tests are open to family, friends, and other spectators.
-The next Belt Promotion Test is on Sep.
-15, 2018 at 11 AM.
-Application form may be downloaded here.
+Our next Belt promotion will be on Friday, December 7, 2018.